 The offender’s ‘culpability’ – whether they took a leading role, significant role, or lesser role in committing the offence (e.g. someone who only plays a minor role might be likely to get a lesser sentence than someone who plays a leading role).

 Depending on the category of harm, the type of drug involved and the role of the offender, there is a starting point minimum sentence that all offenders receive.
-For example, a Category 1 offence such as the concern to supply Class A drugs where the offender had a leading role, the sentence has a starting point of 14 years’ custody.
+For example, in a Category 1 offence, such as the concern to supply Class A drugs where the offender had a leading role, the sentence has a starting point of 14 years’ custody.

 The court will also take into account other considerations, such as mitigating and aggravating factors, to decide exactly what the final sentence should be.
 For example, mitigating factors could include: